-Congregants from a variety of denominational backgrounds and experiences gather together united by our common love for God and desire to worship liturgically with Scripture, prayer, song and celebration of the Eucharist.
-Over these past months, breaking bread both in our services as well as through our church weekly after-service meals, we have grown closer in our relationship with our Lord and with one another.
+We are a gathering of people… from a variety of backgrounds and experiences united by our shared love for God and desire to worship liturgically through Scripture, prayer, song and celebration of the Eucharist.
+And we share a common dream.

 We wholeheartedly embrace the historic Christian faith summarized in the Apostles’ and Nicene Creeds.
 We acknowledge the Bible as God’s inspired word and submit to it as our final authority.
 We believe that the Holy Spirit has been present in the church, guarding and guiding it through the centuries, so we strive to emphasize those things that have been believed in common by all Christians from the beginning.